 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

 Cisco UCS (Unified Computing System) is a data center product line composed of computing hardware, virtualization support, switching fabric, and management software.
-LogicMonitor gathers metrics for the system via the UCS Manager SOAP API.
-For more information on the metrics exposed via the API, see your API documentation, which is available at http://<your UCS Manager IP address>/docs.
+LogicMonitor gathers metrics for the system via the UCS Manager XML API.
+To see the metrics exposed via the UCS Manager XML API, refer to your API documentation at http://<your UCS Manager IP address>/docs.

 http://<your UCS Manager IP address>/docs

-As of early 2020, LogicMonitor’s Cisco UCS package is confirmed to be compatible with all current versions of Cisco UCS.
-As Cisco releases newer versions of UCS, LogicMonitor will test and extend coverage as necessary.
+As of August 2021, LogicMonitor’s Cisco UCS package is confirmed to be compatible with all current versions of Cisco UCS Manager XML API.
+As Cisco releases newer versions of this API, LogicMonitor will test and extend coverage as necessary.

 For more information on adding resources into monitoring, see Adding Devices.